 HHS has issued a Notification of Enforcement Discretion for telehealth remote communications during the COVID-19 nationwide public health emergency.
 It is understood that some GW Clinics may seek to operate limited telehealth activities during the university’s COVID-19 operating status.
 When using virtual meeting applications to provide services, all state licensing requirements and regulations for health professionals must still be met.
 If virtual meeting applications will be used for telehealth activity, they must be through a non-public meeting room.
 This requires the use of a one-time password or access code for entry into the meeting room.
 End to end encryption is strongly recommended.
 All available encryption and privacy modes should always be enabled.
-Telehealth virtual meetings should not be recorded.
+Telehealth virtual meetings can only be recorded if written consent is collected from clients prior to a recording session.
 Clients should be notified that the use of third-party applications may introduce potential privacy risks.

 For privacy assistance:

 GW IT Support Center

 - Contact your department or school for school-specific support options.

 - Our Services